spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Data structure
 ^^^^^^^^^^^^^^

-The output for most modes will be in ``MultiSpecModel`` format.
+The output for most modes will be in `~stdatamodels.jwst.datamodels.MultiSpecModel` format.
 This datamodel collects multiple spectra in a list, stored in the ``spec`` attribute.
 The data for each spectrum is stored in a table under the ``spec_table`` attribute for the spectrum.
 The spectral models in the ``spec`` attribute also hold related metadata, such as the slit name (``name``) or the